ORB: An Open Radio Buoy for Coastal Water Measurements: The Design of the ORB Buoy

-The OLB buoy is the data collection component of the OLB framework.
+The ORB buoy is the data collection component of the ORB framework.
 It consists of a main controller unit with a radio transceiver, a GPS, an SD card reader/writer and any additional measuring devices installed by the end user.
-In this section, we detail the software, hardware and functionality of the OLB buoy.
+In this section, we detail the software, hardware and functionality of the ORB buoy.